eoozturk/RegisterPage/README.md

-# RegisterPage
+# React Register Page
- Basic Register Page with React
+ Basic Register Page with React:

  * Use of Formik
  * Use of Yup